osidenate/letterwar-db/README.md

 `sudo docker run --net="host" --name="letterwar-db" -d osidenate/letterwar-db`

+## Populating Database with Words
+After you setup a new database, you will want to populate it with the word list.

+`mongo insert-words.js`

 ## Systemd configuration

 If you want ``letterwar-db`` to automatically start up with the server, you can add ``letterwar-db.service`` to systemd.